MicrosoftDocs/quantum-docs-pr/articles/concepts/Glossary.md

 How a [quantum state](xref:microsoft.quantum.glossary#quantum-state) changes over time.
 For more information, see [Matrix exponentials](xref:microsoft.quantum.concepts.matrix-advanced#matrix-exponentials).

 ## Function
 A type of subroutine in the Q# language that is purely classical (non-quantum).
 While functions are used within quantum algorithms, they cannot act on [qubits](xref:microsoft.quantum.glossary#qubit) or call [operations](xref:microsoft.quantum.glossary#operation).
-For more information, see [Operation and function types](xref:microsoft.quantum.language.type-model#operation-and-function-types).
+For more information, see [Operations and functions](xref:microsoft.quantum.guide.operationsfunctions).

 ## Gate